lorinanthony/Tropix/README.md

 In both viral examples, pairwise distances were obtained using PAUP ([Swofford, 2001](http://onlinelibrary.wiley.com/doi/10.1002/0471650129.dob0522/abstract)) and were calculated by using the GTR + GAMMA (4 CAT) model, which is commonly used for studying HIV and Influenza datasets ([Tian et al., 2015](http://www.pnas.org/content/112/1/172.abstract); [Worobey et al., 2016](https://www.nature.com/nature/journal/v539/n7627/full/nature19827.html)).
 The GTR model is a time reversible model that considers variable base frequencies, where each pair of nucleotide substitutions occur at different rates ([Donnelly and Tavaré, 1995](http://www.annualreviews.org/doi/abs/10.1146/annurev.ge.29.120195.002153)).
 Combined with a gamma distribution, it also accounts for rate variation among sites ([Yang, 1995](http://www.genetics.org/content/139/2/993)).
 The use of a substitution model when calculating genetic distances, as carried out according to these procedures, leads to estimates that are considered more biologically accurate.

 ### Relevant Citations
 A. Monod, S. Kališnik Verovšek, J.Á.
 Patiño-Galindo, and L. Crawford (2017).
-Tropical sufficient statistics for persistent homology with a parametric application to infectious viral disease. arXiv.
-1709.02647.
+Tropical sufficient statistics for persistent homology with a parametric application to infectious viral disease. *SIAM Journal on Applied Algebra and Geometry*. **3**(2): 337-371.

 ### Questions and Feedback
 For questions or concerns with the Tropix functions, please contact